 Because you're part of the problem as well.

-And if this whole system, this incestuous corrupt system doesn't get fixed, well, then you could watch America decline too, and you can take credit for that.
+And if this whole system, this incestuous, corrupt system, doesn't get fixed, well, then you could watch America decline too, and you can take credit for that.

 Because that's exactly what's going to continue.

-And if you, you know, that's why my my heart, my mind, my soul, I'm at peace with where I've been and where I stand here.
+And if you, you know, that's why my heart, my mind, my soul, I'm at peace with where I've been and where I stand here.

 Donald Trump is infinitely better than Hillary.

-His agenda's infinitely better.
+His agenda is infinitely better.

-As I promised I would do and support the winner of this nominating process, the people's choice.
+And I will proudly pull that lever, as I promised I would do in support the winner of this nominating process.

 You want to go against them, then you take the blame if Hillary Clinton wins.

-It's national make a will month, so it's time to check an important item off that to do list, that honeydew list at legalzoom.com.
+It's National Make a Will Month, so it's time to check an important item off that to-do list, that honeydew list at legalzoom.com.

-That means that you can enjoy a worry-free summer filled with family vacations and barbecues.
+Hey, spending a few minutes right now on your will or trust, that means that you can enjoy a worry-free summer filled with family vacations and barbecues.

-Now you don't want government making decisions on important matters like finances or your kids.
+Now, you don't want government making decisions on important matters like finances or your kids.

 LegalZoom.com, they make it easy.